vendu/vaaja/usr/games/mjolnir/notes/MJOLNIR.md

 rank it as one of the very best computer games ever made.

-Many Rogue-like genre games are based on characters from Dungeons & Dragons games, which is one reason I decided to try something different so you're going to meet characters from different mythologies such as Norse ones.
+Many Rogue-like genre games are based on characters from Dungeons & Dragons games or perhaps Tolkien stories or the Cthulhu mythos, which is one reason I decided to try something different so you're going to meet characters from different mythologies such as Norse ones together with demons, some animals, and a few deities.

 ## the plot